 On March 1, 2011, the Company entered into a Letter of Intent ("Radcliff LOI") with Pruett Ballarat Inc. (PBI), to acquire up to a 50% interest in the Radcliff Property development located in Inyo County, California.
 PBI held an option agreement to develop the Radcliff Property and proposed to process the mines mineralized rock at the Bishop Mill facilities.
 On December 19, 2011, the Company and PBI entered into an Acquisition Agreement with WB & Radcliff Inc. to acquire the claims which comprise the Company's Radcliff Property.
 The Company continued to technically and financially assist in the advancement of the Radcliff mine and in June 2012 it was determined that a second adit was needed to properly develop the mineralized structure systematically.
 The mine development was suspended until the Bishop Mill facility approvals had been completed.
-The approvals were issued in May 2013 and the Company has proceeded in coordinating the construction and commissioning of the Mill facilities to allow the continuation of the Radcliff Mine development.
+The approvals were issued in May 2013 and the Company had proceeded in coordinating the construction and commissioning of the Mill facilities to allow the continuation of the Radcliff Mine development.
 The Radcliff Mine recommenced preparation for operations in March 2014.
 The operator of the mine constructed a new adit towards the high grade intercepts identified by drilling.
 The operator produced a bulk sample in the fourth quarter of 2016.
-A significant portion of this material - approximately 480 US tons - were delivered to the Midas mine / mill complex owned by Klondex Mines Ltd.
+A significant portion of this material - approximately 480 US tons - were delivered to the Midas mine / mill complex owned by Klondex Mines Ltd. On July 4, 2018, the Company announced that due to the low cutoff grade and low resource estimate expectation of the Radcliff Mine, the Company had relinquished its interest in the Radcliff Property and ended its joint venture.

-On July 19, 2016, the Company entered into an agreement to lease its portable Silver Hart Flotation Plant to MGX Minerals Inc. ("MGX") for a maximum of 6 months, which term was extending to April 30, 2018 by agreement dated July 20, 2017.
+On July 19, 2016, the Company entered into an agreement to lease its portable Silver Hart Flotation Plant to MGX Minerals Inc. ("MGX") for a maximum of 6 months, which term was extended to April 30, 2018 by agreement dated July 20, 2017.
 Pursuant to the terms of the agreement, MGX was permitted to transport the Flotation Plant at its own cost to Cranbrook, BC to conduct a bulk sample at its Driftwood Creek magnesium project and has paid all costs to make the Plant operational.
 As compensation for the use of the Plant, MGX issued to the Company 300,000 common shares during fiscal year end 2016, and a further 100,000 on October 27, 2017 together with a cash payment of \$15,000.
+The Company has negotated with MGX to extend the term of the lease from April 30, 2018 to April 30, 2019 by Letter Agreement dated July 31, 2018 pursuant to which the Company received a cash payment of \$15,000 (paid) and will receive a further 100,000 common shares of MGX.